pfgithub/scpl/docs/actions/getcurrentweather.md

 ## Get Current Weather / GetCurrentWeather (internally `is.workflow.actions.weather.currentconditions`)

+> This action is not yet complete.
+Some arguments may be missing.

-> This action requires that Shortcuts has permission to use WFWeatherAttributionAccessResource,WFLocationAccessResource.
+> This action requires that Shortcuts has permission to use WFWeatherAttributionAccessResource,[object Object].

 ## description